4ubr3ypwd/missing-plugins/readme.md

 ![](http://g.recordit.co/vT5Kadw0Bv.gif)

+# Only for WordPress.org Plugins

+If you have plugins that are not in the WordPress.org repository, think Gravity Forms, it will totally skip these.
+The addition of this feature is planned for a future release.

+In the case that a non WordPress.org plugin is detected as missing, it will be deactivated and you won't get an opportunity to install it with Missing Plugins.

 # Disabling Missing Plugins

 If you have a case where you want to keep Missing Plugins active but disable